 8. Buy Used From Amazon or Barnes & Noble

 When I do actually “buy” books, I use my Swagbucks credit to buy them.
-Swagbucks offers a great deal on the Barnes and Noble and Amazon gift cards so I often request those as rewards.
+Swagbucks offers a great deal on Barnes & Noble and Amazon gift cards, so I often request those as rewards.

-However, I usually do not buy books brand-new, unless I’m buying them to support an author (which I’ve become pretty passionate about doing after releasing a book myself!).
-Instead, I typically purchase the book used from Amazon or used from the Barnes & Noble Marketplace.
+However, I usually do not buy books brand-new, unless I’m buying them to support an author (which I’ve become pretty passionate about doing after releasing books myself!).
+Instead, I typically purchase the book used from Amazon or Barnes & Noble Marketplace.
 I’ve been amazed at how much money I’ve saved just by being willing to go with a book that has a little wear and tear on it!

 In addition, Barnes and Noble sometimes runs free shipping deals or I’ll find a coupon code.
 Combining that with shopping through a cashback site, I can usually get a great deal on a book I really want – all for free because Swagbucks is covering the tab!

 Bonus Idea for Bloggers: Request Review Copies From the Publisher

 If you’re a blogger or review books for another type of social media, you can fairly easily obtain free review copies from publishers.
 Just search for the publisher of a book (you can often find this on Amazon) and then find their website and look for contact information for review copies.